 This course focuses on analysis of the instrumental chamber music of Johannes Brahms.
 The approach combines phrase rhythm in Classical music with the flexible approach toward the downbeat and other beat levels of Baroque music.
 Students meet weekly in synchronous online class sessions.
 The course, which may be taken for credit or as a noncredit institute, requires weekly readings and analysis and a seminar-length paper.

-Michael Anderson is taking his popular institute to San Francisco’s beautiful St. Dominic’s Catholic Church.
+Michael Anderson is taking his popular institute to New York City’s Church of Notre Dame.
 This course is appropriate for church music directors, choral directors, and singers wishing to gain a stronger foundation in early music.

 A survey of rock music (broadly defined to cover a range of late-20th and early-21st century popular styles) from a theoretical/analytical perspective.
 Topics include key/scale, harmony, rhythm/meter, phrase structure, timbre/instrumentation, and form.
 This online course may be taken for credit or as a noncredit institute; students meet weekly in synchronous class sessions.